lupyuen/lupyuen.github.io/src/prtarget.md

 - TODO: Appendix

-We have compued the Size Label and Arch Labels.
+Size Label and Arch Labels are all ready.
 Now we stash the PR Labels safely...

 TODO: Pic of Upload the PR Labels